Photon echoes using atomic frequency combs in Pr:YSO -- experiment and semiclassical theory: Conclusions

 \section{Conclusions}

 We present a semiclassical theory of photon echoes that gives a good account of the pulses arising in an AFC experiment in Pr:YSO with fine-grained systematic spectral coverage.
+The theory has two variants, one in which the AFC is predicted by the Rate Equations and a second in which the AFC is predicted by a Density Matrix.
 In contrast to most descriptions of AFC's in the literature, our approach does not invoke the Dicke state~\cite{Dicke1954}.
-The theory involves obtaining the dielectric function of the contribution of the Pr$^{3+}$ ions to the crystal from (a) a density matrix description of the relevant hyperfine levels in the Pr$^{3+}$ impurity ions leading to the atomic polarizability (up to a constant) along with the input optical signals that prepared the AFC, (b) the Clausius-Mossotti relation to obtain a dielectric function, and (c) a fit to the maximum absorption in the case of a crystal without an AFC (thus fixing the constant).
+The theory involves obtaining the dielectric function of the contribution of the Pr$^{3+}$ ions to the crystal from (a) a rate-equation or density-matrix description of the relevant hyperfine levels in the Pr$^{3+}$ impurity ions leading to the atomic polarizability (up to a constant) along with the input optical signals that prepared the AFC, (b) the Clausius-Mossotti relation, and (c) a fit to the maximum absorption in the case of a crystal without an AFC (thus fixing the constant).
 The photon echoes are modeled by letting the probe pulse pass through the AFC, here modeled as a highly dispersive medium.
-There does not appear to have been a similar attempt to simulate realistic atomic frequency combs based on the actual optical fields used to prepare them.
-Further, by generating over 100 AFCs, we demonstrate the predictive power of our theoretical model.
+There does not appear to have been any similar attempt to simulate realistic atomic frequency combs based on the actual optical fields used to prepare them.
+Further, by generating over 100 AFCs for our systematic study, we demonstrate the predictive power of our theoretical model.

-This work opens up the possibility for AFC quantum memory in Pr:YSO in an intermediate regime that has been little studied in the past: the case where the AFC tooth spacing and the hyperfine energy-level spacings are comparable.
-Here, the hyperfine structure poses an obstacle to AFC formation, but it is still possible to work around the constraints to prepare AFCs with a single dominant Fourier component.
-While this has been noted in other works, for example Ref.~\cite{Askarani2019}, here we show the counter-intuitive result that the best AFCs occur not for tooth spacing equal to the excited-state spacing, but detuned from that value by a few hundred kilohertz.
+Looking ahead, having a predictive model will enable tailoring the AFC preparation protocol to optimize the efficiency of the system as a quantum memory.
+The fact that the predictive model is relatively simple in that it relies on long-established principles of the response of an oscillator to classical electromagnetic fields will hopefully enable applications.